facebook/react-native-website/website/versioned_docs/version-0.5/debugging.md

 You may also access these through `Debug → Open System Log...` in the iOS Simulator or by running `adb logcat *:S ReactNative:V ReactNativeJS:V` in a terminal while an Android app is running on a device or emulator.

-> If you're using Create React Native App or Expo CLI, console logs already appear in the same terminal output as the packager.
+> If you're using Create React Native App or Expo CLI, console logs already appear in the same terminal output as the bundler.

 ## Debugging on a device with Chrome Developer Tools